Obtur/bot-Odoo-Product-Import/README.md

 Resolve other errors first
 (4 more) Unknown error during import: <class 'binascii.Error'>: Incorrect padding at row 4 Resolve other errors first "

-WHEN MAP AN IMAGE FIELD WITH THE IMAGE BYNARY COLUMN
+ONLY WHEN MAP AN IMAGE FIELD WITH THE IMAGE BYNARY COLUMN